Faculty and Advisor Information: Petition for Modification of Academic Requirements

 What matters are not appropriate for a petition?

-- A student has been attending class for weeks but never bothered to turn in the Add/Drop form with no extenuating circumstance (e.g., hospitalization, death in the family).
+- A student has been attending class for weeks but never officially registered for the course with no extenuating circumstance (e.g., hospitalization, death in the family).
 While such a petition is technically allowed, the committee does not view these favorably.

 - A student would like to withdraw from a course in which an incomplete grade was awarded.
 This is not allowed.
 Once a grade (incomplete or otherwise) has been awarded and the semester has been concluded, the student may not withdraw from the course.